Questions You Need To Ask Before You Get Engaged

 I am in the “question business” regarding weddings and premarital counseling.
 During a wedding, I ask questions.
 The first thing I say in a traditional ceremony is a question to the father, mother, or whoever walks the bride down.
 “Who presents this woman to be married?”
 Then I will ask the family some questions later in the service.
 And, of course, I will eventually get to the big question.
 “Do you take this person, promise, pledge, from this day forward?”
 Or some version of this question.
 But the question is crucial.
 You cannot have a wedding without asking a question.

-Weddings are marked with questions, but the process leading up to the wedding should also be marked with questions.
+Weddings are about questions.
+They are not silent affairs.
+At some point, someone will ask a question, and both the bride and groom will have to answer it.
+But the process leading up to the wedding should also be marked with questions.
 This whole thing began when someone asked a question.
 Someone asked someone to go out, hang out, get coffee, have lunch, or have dinner.
+It's the norm.
 Someone asked a question.

-That began the first of three phases of relationships.
+That marked the beginning of the first of three phases in relationships.
 The three phases are dating, engagement, and marriage.
-Dating started with a question.
+Dating started with a question, a moment that set the course for the relationship.
 Then there is the Big Question, the proposal.
 “Will you marry me?”
-And then, at the wedding, I am legally obligated to ask an “I Do” question.
+And then, at the wedding, I am legally obligated to ask an “I Do” question, a question that seals the commitment.

-Now, those are big moments, but between “Do you want to hang out?” and answering “I Do” in a ceremony, there are tons of essential questions.
+Now, those are big moments, but between “Do you want to hang out?” and answering “I do” in a ceremony, there are tons of essential questions.
 Before moving from dating to engagement or from engagement to marriage, I ask couples these questions.
-I hope you choose a premarital counseling process if you are reading this.
-There is no substitute for this.
-Regardless of where these questions come from, You need to ask these ten questions.
+I strongly recommend a premarital counseling process if you are reading this.
+It provides reassurance and guidance.
+Regardless of where these questions come from, you need to ask these ten questions.

 The first two questions I ask tell me a lot.
 When I first meet with a couple, I want them to answer these: